Hridayapoorvam

 Hridayapoorvam is a 2025 Indian Malayalam-language romantic comedy-drama film directed by Sathyan Anthikad from a screenplay by Sonu T. P., based on a story by Akhil Sathyan.
 Produced by Antony Perumbavoor for Aashirvad Cinemas, the film stars Mohanlal, Malavika Mohanan, Sangita Madhavan Nair, and Sangeeth Prathap, along with Siddique, Lalu Alex, Janardhanan, Baburaj, Nishan, and Sabitha Anand in other substantial roles.

 The development of a film reuniting Mohanlal and Anthikad was first disclosed by the latter in January 2024.
 The project, along with its official title, was formally announced that July.
 Principal photography commenced in February 2025 and concluded in May, taking place in Pune and Kochi.
 The film has music composed by Justin Prabhakaran and editing by K. Rajagopal.

-Hridayapoorvam was released in theatres worldwide on 28 August 2025 and opened to positive reviews from critics.
-The film became a commercial success and is currently the fifth highest-grossing Malayalam film of 2025 and 22th highest-grossing Malayalam films of all time.
+Hridayapoorvam was released in theatres worldwide on 28 August 2025 and opened to mixed reviews from critics.
+Critics praised the film's warm, feel-good tone, family-oriented simplicity, moments of humour, and performances—particularly Mohanlal's screen presence and the emotional core of the narrative.
+While criticism focused on weaknesses in the screenplay such as uneven pacing, underdeveloped characters, lack of narrative cohesion, and reported inaccuracies in the depiction of medical procedures.
+However, the film became one of the highest-grossing Malayalam films of 2025.

 Plot

-Sandeep Balakrishnan, a wealthy and irritable businessman who runs a successful cloud-kitchen chain in Kochi, lives in isolation despite his wealth and affluence.
+Sandeep Balakrishnan, a wealthy and irritable hotelier who runs a successful cloud-kitchen chain in Kochi, lives in isolation despite his wealth and affluence.
 After undergoing a heart transplant, he quickly returns to his work, dismissing the emotional weight of his surgery.
-He frequently remarks that “a heart is only an organ,” irritating those around him who expect gratitude and compassion.
+He frequently remarks that "a heart is only an organ," irritating those around him who expect gratitude and compassion.

-Weeks later, Sandeep travels to Pune to attend the engagement ceremony of Haritha, the daughter of Colonel Ravindranath—the army officer whose heart saved his life after his brain death due to a car accident.
-At the event, Sandeep meets Haritha, her mother Devika, and several family friends.
+Weeks later, Sandeep travels to Pune along with his nurse Jerry to attend the engagement ceremony of Haritha, the daughter of Colonel Ravindranath, the army officer whose heart saved his life after his brain death due to a car accident.
+At the event, Sandeep meets Haritha, her mother Devika and several family friends.
 His blunt attitude, including his insistence that the transplant creates no sentimental bond, unsettles the family.
-During the ceremony, Haritha’s engagement abruptly collapses when she learns the groom installed spyware in her phone without her knowing, leading to an argument.
-Sandeep sustains a back injury during a quarrel and is hospitalized.
-Unable to return to Kochi, he remains in Pune under the care of the Colonel’s family.
-His nurse Jerry accompanies him, often creating comic situations with his carefree manner.
+During the ceremony, Haritha's engagement abruptly collapses when she learns that her groom Kiran installed spyware in her phone without her knowing, leading to an argument.
+Sandeep sustains a back injury and Jerry gets trashed up during a quarrel with Kiran's friends and is hospitalized.
+Unable to return to Kochi, he remains in Pune under the care of the Colonel's family.
+Jerry accompanies him, often creating comic situations with his carefree manner.